-Harsh face washes are a major no-no for rosacea, but Dakar formulated this creamy, milky, detergent-free cleanser just for irritation-prone skin.
-The product's star ingredient is a type of oat extract that "calms skin down as well as strengthens it to make it more resilient to future irritation," says Dakar.
+As Zeichner previously mentioned a gentle cleanser is a key part of a routine meant to quell rosacea.
+Dakar formulated this creamy, milky, detergent-free cleanser just for irritation-prone skin.
+The product's star ingredient is a type of oat extract that helps "calm skin down as well as strengthens it to make it more resilient to future irritation," says Dakar.

 Omega-Rich Face Oil

 "The most popular product most of my rosacea clients are addicted to is the Organic Omega Booster," says Dakar.
 This face oil is packed with concentrated omega-3, -6, and -9 and rich flaxseed oil, all of which Dakar swears are "very concentrated and effective in reducing irritation, inflammation, and redness."

 Dakar came up with this formulation over 30 years ago after seeing so many of her clients come in with overprocessed, irritated skin (those intense glycolic peels that were all the rage at the time were likely to blame).
 "The Organic Omega Booster immediately soothes skin, reduces redness and inflammation, and calms any itchiness."
 Brittany Snow is a mega fan.

 Simpler is better when it comes to moisturizer for rosacea.
 That's why Dakar recommends this non-greasy, featherlight, 98 percent-natural formula: "a gentle and light anti-aging moisturizer that feels great on the skin upon application."

 This might not be for everyday use, but once or twice a week, Dakar recommends doing this soothing, moisturizing mask to keep your rosacea in check.
 "It offers intense hydration and delivers vital nutrients, plant stem cells, and antioxidants to the skin to hydrate and strengthen it," she says.